DInfanger/pvaluefunctions/README.md

     value(s) in the plot
   - `trans` (optional): String indicating the transformation function that will be applied to the estimates and confidence curves.
 For
-    example: “exp” for an exponential transformation of the log-odds in logistic regression.
+    example: `"exp"` for an exponential transformation of the log-odds in logistic regression.
   - `alternative`: String indicating if the confidence level(s) are two-sided or one-sided.
 Must be one of the following: `two_sided`, `one_sided`.